redshift-tools/redshift-csv-loader/README.md

 #### What are your top skills?
  - SQL report writing and optimization
- - Oracle PL/SQL development and optimization
+ - Oracle PL/SQL development and optimization.
- - Netezza nzPL/SQL
+ - Netezza nzPL/SQL Development and SQL/Database optimization.
- - Vertica Development
+ - Vertica Development and SQL/Database optimization.
  - Python, wxPython, boto, psycopg2
  - Linux shell

 #### What clients have you worked for in the past?
+Contact me.

+#### When was your last project?
 Contact me.